Project 9: Quality assurance workflow and dosimetry

 České Vysoké Učení Technické v Praze

+I chose the Uplift Project because I genuinely enjoy being part of a team and believe that collaboration and the exchange of ideas can create real impact and meaningful progress.
 Through this project, I hope to contribute to improving treatment quality and safety.
 My personal motivation is to be part of a meaningful effort that enhances both medical practice and patient experience.

 Chrysoula Rousi | LinkedIn